 GOING OUT OF BUSINESS SALE ITEM.
 ALL SALES ARE FINAL.
 NO RETURNS OR EXCHANGES.
 PLEASE READ ALL SPECIFICATIONS BEFORE PURCHASING.
 NO RETURNS FOR INCORRECT SIZE OR INCOMPATIBILITY.
+PRICES ARE SUBJECT TO CHANGE AND REFUNDS WILL NOT BE ISSUED IF A LOWER PRICE IS POSTED AFTER YOUR PURCHASE.
 PLEASE ASK QUESTIONS PRIOR TO PURCHASING.

 - SAME DAY SHIPPING (when ordered by 2pm CST)